Bereavement Support

 Content image

-Adjusting to your life now without the person who has died is known as grieving, and is our natural response to loss.
+Adjusting to your life now, without the person who has died is known as grieving.
+This is our natural response to loss.
 Nothing can really prepare you for the death of someone close, even if you have expected it is going to happen for some time.
+Losing some one we love for many of us is a profoundly life-altering experience.

 Everybody’s loss is personal and individual to them and the way we all grieve is different.
-Everyone grieves at different times and this can be challenging within a family, all going through different emotions at different times.
+This can be challenging within a family, going through different emotions at different times.
+There is no right or wrong way to grieve.

 Different emotions you may feel may include; sadness, disbelief, shock, confusion and loneliness.
 You may feel anger, guilt and regret, but also maybe a sense of relief that the person is at peace now and the challenging demands of caring all over.
 It is ok and normal to feel like this.